jimthoburn/tobbi.co/_posts/2019-12-06-improving-ux-for-images-while-loading-on-the-web.markdown

 The `srcset` attribute above is basically saying to the browser, “Hey!
 I have three different images for you to choose from, ranging from 500 pixels wide to 1,500 pixels wide.
 Please choose whichever one is best for your viewport size and device pixel ratio.”

 And the `sizes` attribute is saying, “I’ve included a CSS layout for this page that makes images either 50 or 100 percent of the viewport width, depending on how wide the viewport is.
 Please consider this information too when you choose one of the `srcset` images.
-I’m telling you this information now–since you’re awesome and you have a [lookahead preparser](https://cloudfour.com/thinks/the-real-conflict-behind-picture-and-srcset/) that needs this information to be stored in the HTML.”
+I’m telling you this information now–since you’re awesome and you have a [lookahead preparser](https://cloudfour.com/thinks/the-real-conflict-behind-picture-and-srcset/) that needs this information to be stored somewhere in the HTML.”

 ```css
 img {